jasonwei20/text-classification-bert/README.md

 You know this code will be good because it was written by [someone](https://jasonwei20.github.io/) with two whole summers of software engineering experience.

-Thanks [Chris McCormick](https://mccormickml.com/2019/07/22/BERT-fine-tuning/) for the tutorial for which this code is mostly from.
+Thanks [Chris McCormick](https://mccormickml.com/2019/07/22/BERT-fine-tuning/) for the tutorial for which the vanilla fine-tune code is mostly from, and [SanghunYun](https://github.com/SanghunYun/UDA_pytorch) for the UDA code.